 Moreover, the very slow clearance of Ebola virus fragments from immunologically-protected body tissues and fluids prolongs the potential risk of infection of close contacts and relapse of acute EVD (33–37).
 Thus, even where capacity exists for treatment, health workers are reluctant to provide critically needed care considering their risk of infection.
 The 2017 death of Salome Karwah, a Liberian Ebola survivor, caused by eclampsia highlighted this fear (38).
 International recommendation to delay surgical procedures amidst uncertain level of risk of transmission caused delay in provision of ophthalmologic surgery and progression to irreversible blindness resulting from ongoing post-infectious inflammatory uveitis.

-As countries with weak health systems continue to experience Ebola outbreaks, the population of survivors is growing and the need for access to care cannot be ignored.
+As countries with weak health systems continue to experience Ebola outbreaks, the population of survivors is growing and the need for and right to access care must not be ignored.
 Countries need to enhance baseline capabilities for integrated research and long-term specialised care for Ebola survivors.
-Improving Ebola survivors’ interaction with quality health services is associated with regression or arrest of progress of the physical and psychological post Ebola sequelae, as well as have a lasting positive impact on the quality of life of survivors.
+Improving Ebola survivors’ interaction with quality health services is associated with regression or arrest of progress of the physical and psychological post Ebola sequelae, and can have a lasting positive impact on the quality of life of survivors.

 To conclude, the West African Ebola epidemic was a profound tragedy for all of the affected individuals, communities, and countries.
 It was also a wakeup call that hoisted global health security onto the world’s agenda.
-While important lessons have been learnt in the aftermath of the crisis and efforts are already underway to strengthen epidemic preparedness, concerning gaps remain that leave the world vulnerable to the threat of emerging infections.
+While important lessons have been learnt in the aftermath of the crisis and efforts are already underway to strengthen epidemic preparedness at all levels, concerning gaps remain.
+The world remains vulnerable to the threat of emerging infections.
 Looking ahead, further investment is needed to strengthen core capacities in countries, including to create enabling work environments with training and fair pay for health workers.
-Progress delivering medical innovations must be matched by scaled-up efforts to meaningfully engage affected communities and build trust, including supporting the needs of Ebola survivors.
-While Ebola and other emerging infections will remain a challenge for the years to come, by working in partnership and investing in robust people-centred health systems, it is within our power to be better prepared when they strike.
+Progress delivering medical innovations must be matched by scaled-up efforts to meaningfully engage and empower affected communities, including supporting the needs and promoting the rights of Ebola survivors.
+While Ebola and other emerging infections will remain a challenge for the years to come, by working in partnership across sectors and with communities, and investing in robust health systems, it is within our power to be better prepared when they strike.

 References